Kaialogen/HBCS-CW2/TO-DO.md

 # Future stuff
 - Create a invoice solution (needs css)
-- Visual indicator for when items are added to basket
+- Visual indicator for when items are added to basket (alert box)
-- Adjust number of items in basket
 - Custom 404 page
 - Need report to be written.
 - Marketing - Name, slogan, image, colour scheme